Post Updated: November 3, 2018

 So, you may be wondering if you can do this too.
 Well, I’ll be 100% honest.
 You do need some computer skills.

-If you can do that, and you have some patience with scouring through domain lists, you can probably do this.
+If you can do those basic things, and you have some patience with scouring through domain lists, you can probably do this.
 The only other thing you need is a little creativity to think up potential business domains like “restaurant”, “autosales”, “landscaping” and maybe a few dozen more.

 You probably won’t make $700 per domain.
 You may not even sell all the domains you register.
 But you might make a lot more on some of them.
 Just look at some of the prices Gene has gotten on some of his domain flips.